 A birth plan is a document that tells your doctor and the hospital staff how you’d like your labour and delivery to progress.
 This is important so you and your doctor can be on the same page when it comes to delivering your baby.

-Having a birth plan allows you to communicate your wants and needs, as well as giving your doctor the chance to offer your alternatives in case something unexpected happens.
+Having a birth plan allows you to communicate your wants and needs, as well as give your doctor the chance to offer you alternatives in case something unexpected happens.

-Birth plans for first-time mums is not just a good idea, it will help make the process easier for you.
+Birth plans for first-time mums are not just a good idea, they will help make the process easier for you.

 While a birth plan is a good way to prepare for birth, do remember that labour and delivery is an extremely unpredictable process.
 There are times when your doctor will be unable to follow your requests, so you will have to be flexible here.